 The claimant had dyspraxia, and argued he should have been allowed a reasonable adjustment of applying for a job orally rather than having to do so online.
 The EAT held the Employment Tribunal had been wrong to strike out the claim as having no reasonable chance of success.
 The judge should have considered the possibility that this case was about an auxiliary aid or service, rather than just a PCP.
 Also tribunals should be cautious in assuming that the possibility of help from others such friends and family was adequate reason not to make a reasonable adjustment.
 My comments are below, eg on someone else speaking for the person who stammers.
 (A tribunal in 2022 later upheld his reasonable adjustment claim, but that will be reviewed following a 2023 EAT decision.)

 2021, Employment Appeal Tribunal (EAT).
 Full decision www.bailii.org/uk/cases/UKEAT/2021/0175_20_2002.html.
 (Also employment tribunal decision (gov.uk), 2022.)

 The claimant had dyspraxia.
 He contended that he required a reasonable adjustment of being allowed to make a job application orally, rather than online.
 The employment tribunal struck out his claim as having no reasonable prospect of success.

-The employer accepted for the purpose of the strike out application that it had applied a provision, criterion or practice (PCP) of requiring an online application (para 32).
+The employer accepted for the purpose of the strike out application that it had applied a provision, criterion or practice (PCP) of requiring an online application .
 However the tribunal agreed to strike out the claim on the basis that the claimant would be unable to establish that the PCP placed him at a substantial (ie “more than minor or trivial”) disadvantage in comparison with non-disabled people.

 Held by the EAT: The employment judge had erred in law.
 The EAT sent the case back to a different tribunal to consider.
 For example, said the EAT:

 - the judge should have considered the possibility that this case was about an auxiliary aid or service (below) rather than just a PCP; and